google/highwayhash/README.md

 Such generators are idempotent (repeatable/deterministic), which is useful in parallel algorithms and for testing/verification.

-We have verified the bit distribution and avalanche properties of HighwayHash, though new cryptanalysis tools may need to be developed to analyze it.
+We have verified the bit distribution and avalanche properties of HighwayHash.
+A formal security analysis is pending publication, though new cryptanalysis tools may still need to be developed for further analysis.

 ## SipHash-AVX2